Clear Attention

 Why Attention is the Key

-At Clear Attention, we improve students’ ability to manage cognitive load in and outside of the classroom, by treating attention as the primary condition for learning.
+At Clear Attention, we improve students’ ability to manage cognitive load in and outside of the classroom, by treating attention as trainable and the primary condition for learning.

 Adapted from Daniel T. Willingham’s A Mental Model of the Learner: Teaching the Basic Science of Educational Psychology to Future Teachers (2017)